 - This town may not be right for everyone.
 Young professionals may find neighborhoods closer to downtown Nashville a better fit since they have more restaurants, nightlife, and other young people.

-- The cost of living in Thompson’s Station can be quite prohibitive for many growing families and retirees.
+- The cost of living in Thompson’s Station can be quite prohibitive for those on a limited or fixed income.

 - Many of the new homes in Thompson’s Station are in HOAs with high monthly fees.